Emergent Continuous Time Crystal in Dissipative Quantum Spin System without Driving: Results

-{\em Rigidity of continuous time crystal.---} {The rigidity of a CTC requirs its periodic OSC behavior exhibits strong robustness against fluctuations of system parameters.
-Without loss of generality, we consider noisy interactions given by $\tilde{J}_{\alpha}(t)=J_{\alpha}+\xi_{\beta}(t)$, where $\xi_{\beta}(t)$ represents isotropic Gaussian-type white noise and its standard deviation $\beta$ acts as intensity \cite{appendix}.
-In Fig. \ref{fig3}(a), we design three stages of time-dependent interactions for showing the robustness of a CTC, the corresponding dynamical behaviors is displayed in Fig. \ref{fig3}(b) with $\langle\hat{\sigma}^{x}\rangle$, whose Fourier spectrums $\langle\hat{\sigma}^{x}\rangle(\omega)$ for the selected regions that away from relaxing processes are shown in Fig. \ref{fig3}(c).
-Without noise (stage I), the system relaxes to a LC-type oscillation, the Fourier spectrum of which features a discernible sharp dominant peak at $\omega=\omega_p=0.18$ and a tiny peak at $\omega\approx3\omega_p$, indicating the emergent of a prototypical CTC.
-Then we perturb the CTC by the weak noise with strength $\beta=0.04$ at stage II.
-This perturbation has nearly no effect on the main peak and it only introduces some weak higher-frequency components in Fouerier spectrum as illustrated in the inset of Fig. \ref{fig3}(c), indicating that the CTC is still thriving.
-Finally, we quench the system to a much stronger white noise with strength $\beta=0.2$ at stage III.
-The regular periodic oscillations are significantly altered and the $\omega_p$ component is no longer the prominent principal peak, and numerous other frequency components appear.
-Consequently, the CTC is softened under this strong noise.
+{The rigidity of a CTC requires its periodic OSC behavior to exhibit strong robustness against fluctuations in system parameters.
+Here, we consider noisy interactions given by $\tilde{J}_{\alpha}(t)=J_{\alpha}+\xi_{\beta}(t)$, where $\xi_{\beta}(t)$ represents isotropic {Gaussian} white noise, and its standard deviation $\beta$, acts as intensity.
+In Fig. \ref{fig4}(a), we design three stages of interactions, {with the corresponding dynamical behavior displayed in Fig. \ref{fig4}(b) for $\langle \hat{\sigma}^{x} \rangle$, and its Fourier spectrum, $\langle \hat{\sigma}^{x} \rangle (\omega)$, for the selected regions, shown in Fig. \ref{fig4}(c).} Without noise (stage I), the system relaxes to a LC-type oscillation, {whose Fourier spectrum exhibits a} sharp dominant peak at $\omega=\omega_p=0.18$ and a small peak at $\omega\approx3\omega_p$, indicating the emergence of a prototypical CTC. {We then perturb the CTC with the weak noise of} strength $\beta=0.04$ at stage II.
+This perturbation has nearly no effect on the main peak, only introducing weak higher-frequency components in the Fourier spectrum as shown in the inset of Fig. \ref{fig4}(c), indicating that the CTC is still thriving.
+Finally, we quench the system with much stronger white noise of strength $\beta=0.2$ at stage III.
+The regular periodic oscillations are significantly altered, with the $\omega_p$ component no longer being the dominant peak, and numerous other frequency components appearing.
+Consequently, the CTC becomes softened under this strong noise.